How do I perform or volunteer at an Oxjam event?

 What if I don’t raise as much money as I pledge?

 We recognise the challenges of orchestrating an Oxjam event and try to help as much as possible with training and resources to make your event a success.
-We understand that sometimes events aren’t always able to meet their fundraising target but that isn’t a problem, Oxfam is grateful for all the money that you do raise.
+We understand that sometimes events aren’t able to meet their fundraising target but that isn’t a problem, Oxfam is grateful for all the money that you do raise.

 What do I do if I cannot put on my event?

 We understand things don’t always go to plan and that sometimes events have to be cancelled.
-All we ask is that you let us know, and that you remove any online promotions relating to the event.
+All we ask is that you email us to let us know, and that you remove any online promotions relating to the event.
 We also recommend that you offer to refund any tickets that have already been bought.

 How do I buy a ticket for an Oxjam Event?